GetScatter/ScatterApps/README.md

 #### Requesting types
 To request the addition of types into Scatter you need to PR both this README as well as the `types.json` file in the root path of this repository.

+## Token property
+The `token` property allows you to pin an app to a specific token.
+The structure for the token is `{blockchain}:{contract}:{symbol}:{chainId}`, all in lowercase.
+For example, the Everipedia token is `eos:everipediaiq:iq:aca376f206b8fc25a6ed44dbdc66547c36c6c33e3a119ffbeaef943642f0e906`

 ## Important note about the applink key:
 If you are a web app, you will need to use your FQDN ( ie. get-scatter.com ) and not what you are passing into the connection.